finos/FDC3/toolbox/fdc3-conformance/FDC3-1.2-Conformance-Test-Cases.md

 -  `AOpensBWithWrongContext`: As above
 -  `AOpensBNoListen`: Skip `fdc3.addContextListener()` above.
 -  `AOpensBMultipleListen`:  **B** performs `fdc3.addContextListener('fdc3.instrument') prior to the existing `addContextListener`.
-The correct context listener should receive the context, and the promise completes successfully
+The correct context listener should receive the context, and the promise resolves successfully
 -  `AOpensBMalformedContext`: **A** tries to pass malformed context to **B**.
 Context listener receives nothing, promise completes successfully.

 ## 5. Intents